strategineer/writerator/README.md

-text-scanner
+writerator
 ============

-text-scanner is a command line application which analyzes plain text files containing english language writing and acquires information about them.
+writerator is a command line tool which analyzes plain text files containing english language writing and acquires information about them.

-text-scanner can randomly generate haikus using user-given words/input.
+writerator can randomly generate haikus using user-given words/input.

 A wise computer once told me,